- Admirer of the late Ayatollah Khomeini

 Notwithstanding his professed admiration for the likes of Khomeini, Qutb, and Baker, Elibiary managed to cultivate a reputation as a moderate Muslim -- "the country's leading Muslim deradicalization expert," according to one media report.
 Indeed, he went on to advise numerous federal, state and local law-enforcement organizations on homeland security-related matters.

-In 2008-09 Elibiary was a Fellow at the University of Southern California's American Muslim Civic Leadership Institute, an organization whose list of guest speakers included Zaid Shakir, who believes that Muslims cannot accept the legitimacy of the existing American order; impugns the U.S. for its “pattern of demonization, destabilization, and the invasion of hapless Third World nations”; and claims that organizations such as Hamas and al Qaeda are pursuing manifestly legitimate objectives.
+In 2008-09 Elibiary was a Fellow at the University of Southern California's American Muslim Civic Leadership Institute, an organization whose list of guest speakers included Zaid Shakir, who believes that Muslims cannot accept the legitimacy of the existing American order; impugns the U.S. for its “pattern of demonization, destabilization, and the invasion of hapless Third World nations”; and claims that organizations such as al Qaeda and Hamas are pursuing manifestly legitimate objectives.

 In December 2009 Elibiary helped establish the Texas Fusion Center Policy Council, to help state and local law-enforcement personnel improve their information-sharing, analytical capabilities, and community relations.

-In October 2010, President Barack Obama's Department of Homeland Security (DHS) Secretary, Janet Napolitano, appointed Elibiary, who had recently begun working with the Texas Department of Public Safety's advisory board, to DHS's Homeland Security Advisory Council.
+In October 2010, President Barack Obama's Department of Homeland Security (DHS) Secretary, Janet Napolitano, appointed Elibiary, who had recently begun working with the Texas Department of Public Safety's advisory board, to DHS's Homeland Security Advisory Council (HSAC).
 Over the ensuing four years, Elibiary would also serve on the DHS Countering Violent Extremism Working Group (CVEWG) and the DHS Faith-Based Security and Communications Advisory Committee.

 “On October 4, 2011, Elibiary joined other Islamist activists and leftists in writing [FBI] Director [Robert] Mueller demanding that the FBI’s training materials be purged of such offensive material.
 Fifteen days later, he [Elibiary] was among 59 individuals and groups who wrote [to] then-Homeland Security Advisor to the President, John Brennan, insisting that the purge be extended to the training and trainers involved with the military, the intelligence community and homeland security/law enforcement community, as well.
 On November 11th, Brennan agreed.”